 Here’s a look back at some of the key takeaways from our favorite panels, all with one element in common: TV’s revolution!

 Seeing Your Customer in 3-D: A Media Strategy Essential

 Reaching an intended audience is important, but advertisers also need to do everything they can to ensure they’re taking full advantage of data-driven insights in order to drive their business outcomes.
-As Andrea Zapata, VP of Research & Insights at Comcast Spotlight, explained: “It’s one thing to reach your customer, but it always comes back to outcomes.
+As Andrea Zapata, VP of Research & Insights at Effectv, a Comcast Company, explained: “It’s one thing to reach your customer, but it always comes back to outcomes.
 What are clients holding you accountable for?
 Data is awesome, but it’s what you do with it that makes it great.”

 It’s also becoming increasingly important for advertisers to better understand the various platforms with which audiences are engaged.
 Justin Evans, Global Head of Analytics & Insights at Samsung Ads said, “If advertisers are spending all this money on linear and digital, they should know what’s wasted and how duplicated their reach is.
 Helping clients navigate this is becoming a key focus.”